dssg/mlforpublicpolicylab/techsessions/remote-session2.md

    ![](img/vscode-enter-venv-path.png)

    5. After a moment, your selected python interpreter should be activated.
-This should be indicated in the status bar at the bottom of your VSCode window, which will show the name of the virtual environment (`mlpolicyclass`):
+This should be indicated in the status bar at the bottom of your VSCode window, which will show the name of the virtual environment, `mlpolicyclass` (note, your version of VSCode may look different, so don't worry if you don't see the environment at the bottom at this point):

    ![](img/vscode-changed-interpreter.png)